giordamaug/AspleniaEHR_embed/README.md

 # Learning Infection Risk in Asplenia from Structured and Time-Series Clinical Records

+EHR Temporal Embedding for Infection Risk Prediction in Asplenia Patients.

-Demonstration code of work: Learning Infection Risk in Asplenia from Structured and Time-Series Clinical Records
+Demonstration code of paper: Learning Infection Risk in Asplenia from Structured and Time-Series Clinical Records, submitted to
+IEEE Journal of Biomedical and Health Informatics.

 # cite
 If you want to cite this work, please cite the following article: